dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Application/ReadMe.Application.md

 3. The remaining validation is done in the domain layer.

-4. Use of Validator custom tool, defined in .Infrastructure layer.
+4. Use Validator custom tool, defined in .Infrastructure layer.
 It is very helpful and simple tool, thus I encourage to get familiar with it.

 ## Transaction Pipelines